Precautions For The COVID-19 Coronavirus

 Since our clinics and its staff are included in the specific definition of “essential” healthcare businesses that should strive to stay open and care for patients, we intend to do just that.
 We can practice within the recommended CDC guidelines and we are following local government mandates.
 We are here to assist in keeping people healthy; physical and occupational therapists are essential in flattening the curve of the COVID-19 pandemic.
 We play a key role in keeping people we can help out of physician offices and hospitals.
 This will not only free up the medical teams to treat those impacted by COVID-19 but also limit the exposure of those seeking care for treatment that a physical or occupational therapist can provide.
 For those patients who do not need surgery at this time, or if surgery has been delayed, we are here and ready to help get you better.

 - All employees are screened daily for COVID-19.
-Staff with respiratory symptoms return home and do not return to work until well.
+Staff with respiratory symptoms are asked to not come to work until symptoms have fully resolved.

 - All patients are screened to make sure they have not been exposed to COVID-19 and to make sure that they are not exhibiting symptoms (Fever, Cough, and Shortness of Breath).
 If a patient presents with COVID-19 symptoms they will be advised to return home and contact their healthcare provider for medical advice.